 Mr Bedford's experience in corporate management and his ability to manage culture change programmes to improve service delivery in large organisations will be essential to the Commission.

-Mr Williams is Chair of H W Richardson Group, and until recently was Chancellor of Canterbury University and Chair of the West Coast District Health Board.
+Mr Williams is Chair of H W Richardson Group and in the past has had the roles of Chancellor of Canterbury University and Chair of the West Coast District Health Board.

 (03) 353 9007